lordshiny/polyfill-localstts/README.md

 To run the server go into the STT directory `cd sttserver`.

 For STT to work, you first need a speech recognition model.
-You can find it on their [their Github](https://github.com/coqui-ai/STT-models/releases).
+You can find it on their [Github](https://github.com/coqui-ai/STT-models/releases).

 In this example we use the english models: